lsst-tstn/tstn-028/index.rst

    DDS is a broker-less messaging system with small overhead.
    As such, it is capable of high-throughput and low-latency data transfer.
    For example, in our `internal benchmarks`_, DDS reached transfer rates of the order of >16kHz with millisecond latency.
-   This is certainly way beyond the requirements of our system, which are mostly constrained by the throughput of M1M3 (REQ?) and the throughput/latency required for tracking (LTS-TCS-PTG-0008 and LTS-TCS-PTG-0001 in :lts:`583` specify lead-times between 50-70ms with standard deviation of 3ms for tracking demands).
+   This is certainly way beyond the requirements of our system, which are mostly constrained by the throughput of M1M3 (REQ?) and the throughput/latency required for tracking.

+   It is worth noting that the Rubin-OCS requirements are not clear with respect to latency constrains.
+   Requirements LTS-TCS-PTG-0008 and LTS-TCS-PTG-0001 in :lts:`583` only specify lead-times between 50-70ms with standard deviation of 3ms for tracking demands.
+   At best, these requirements can only be used to determine upper limits on latency, e.g. demands must be delivered with sufficient time to account for the lead-times.

+   If is safe to say that delivering the demands 3/4 ahead of the lead-time should be sufficient time for the mount to process them, which means latency around 10-20ms.

 -  Durability service.